-- (i) any investment that will result in more than 7.5%\ of our assets invested in non-diversified dairy (as categorized by the management team); - (ii) any investment that will result in more than 7.5%\ of our assets invested in first-generation farmers; - (iii) any investment over \$2,500,000; - (iv) any investment that will result in our leverage ratio exceeding 40%; - (v) any investment where the farmland property value is less than 50% of the total value; - (vi) any investment where our mortgages exceed 80% of the combined loan to value; - (vii) any investment where we do not have the first mortgage position; - (viii) any purchase options written into the investment terms; - (ix) any investment that would cause us to be invested in any one farmer/farm family in excess of 10% of our total assets; and - (x) any investment in a farmer/farm family that was, or currently is, delinquent in making payments under an existing contract with us, unless the investment itself would allow the farmer to catch up on payments and return to good standing (e.g. a re-financing).
+- i.
+Any investment that will result in more than 7.5% (at cost) of our assets (defined as total portfolio assets held at book value) invested in non-diversified dairy (as categorized by the management team); - ii.
+Any investment that will result in more than 15% of our total portfolio assets invested in first-generation farmers; - iii.
+Any single investment over 3.0% of our total portfolio assets in a new farmer relationship; - iv.
+Any single investment over 5.0% of our total portfolio assets in an existing farmer relationship that is in good standing (as defined below) with the Company; - v.
+Any investment that will result in our leverage ratio exceeding 40%; - vi.
+Any investment where the farmland property value is less than 50% of the total value; - vii.
+Any investment where our mortgages exceed 80% of the combined loan to value; - viii.
+Any investment where we do not have the first mortgage position; - ix.
+Any purchase options written into the investment terms, with exception of preapproved forward sales of non-tillable acres (e.g., building sites); - x.
+Any investment that would cause us to be invested in any one farmer/farm family in excess of 10% of our total portfolio assets; and - xi.
+Any investment in a farmer/farm family that was, or currently is, delinquent in making payments under an existing contract with us, unless the investment itself would allow the farmer to catch up on payments and return to good standing (e.g. a re-financing).
+Good standing is defined as any farmer/farm family that is current on payment obligations and not classified as Watch, At Risk, or Default.